Skip to main content

 What to expect: We will walk about a mile over gently rolling terrain.

-Who can come: This program is designed for adults and children aged 12 and up.
+Who can come: This program is designed for adults and children aged 8 and up.
+No pets, please!

 Where to meet: Meet at the flagpole at the front parking lot close to the “Arboretum Information” kiosk.